-It is really important to start grooming Siberian Huskies early in puppy stage.
+It is really important to start grooming Siberian Huskies early in the puppy stage.
 Their coats develop within weeks of birth.
-Also in the first 12 weeks of their life they are most accommodating in learning new behaviors and routines that will last a lifetime.
-However if you have adopted a dog that has grown out of it’s younger puppy stage, it is never too late to start!
+Also in the first 12 weeks of their life, they are most accommodating in learning new behaviors and routines that will last a lifetime.
+However if you have adopted a dog that has grown out of its younger puppy stage, it is never too late to start!

 How often should you groom your Husky?

-A weekly brush of the coat will help keep it neat and tidy, and dislodge any loose hairs or dirt that might be stuck in there.
+A weekly brush of the coat will help keep it neat and tidy and dislodge any loose hairs or dirt that might be stuck in there.
 Brushing also helps avoid matting.
-Matting is likely to occur if you don’t brush your dog, and he or she likes getting wet in the rain, snow and ice.
-You can find more tips about brushing, as well as our favoriate tools we use right here – “The Best brush for Huskies”
+Matting is likely to occur if you don’t brush your dog, and he or she likes getting wet in the rain, snow, and ice.
+You can find more tips about brushing, as well as our favorite tools we use right here – “The Best brush for Huskies“

 Here is a video that shows just how much effort is needed to keep your Siberian Husky looking good, and how much hair can be shed in just one grooming session:

-After the dog is try this is a great time to apply any flea, tick, and other parasite controls that dogs in your area require.
+After the dog tries this is a great time to apply any flea, tick, and other parasite controls that dogs in your area require.